 As it’s right next to a massive all-inclusive resort, I can imagine Santa Maria Beach is painfully touristy in July and August.
 But in September it was just me and a couple of dolphins feeding and jumping in the deep, warm water.
 The dolphins were feeding and jumping, not me.
 I only watched them.

 Sardinia’s swimming beaches are often shallow.
-You can sometimes walk 100 metres off shore and the water is still only knee deep.
+In some areas, you can walk 100 metres into the sea and the water is still only knee-deep.
 Santa Maria Beach is different.
-Within a few steps you are in deep, jade green water, so deep that large boats would pull up into shore to drop off passengers before backing away and continuing on their journey.
+Within a few steps, you are in deep, jade green water, so deep that large boats would pull up into shore to drop off passengers before backing away and continuing on their journey.

 Describing this beach as sandy is probably pushing it but the pebbles are so tiny it still feels like sand, even for my pebble and stone beach averse feet.

 All I wish for you is to experience this place as I did, to find yourself at this beach when it’s deserted, to go skinny dipping in the warm water while dolphins play in the distance.
 A magical experience.
-Oh and there were wild boars roaming off shore in the distance!
+Oh, and there were wild boars roaming around by the lagoon!

 Don’t feel disappointed as you pull up to Cala Gonone.
 The town beach is nice enough but you’re not there for that.
 You need to jump on a boat tour or hire your own to reach the hidden, remote beaches down the coast.
 Cala Luna, Cala Mariolu, Cala Goloritze, and the Blue Grotto are generally only accessible by boat but it’s totally worth the effort.

 This feels like a beach for locals.
 Wealthy locals.
 Luxury yachts are docked off the coast, parking is pricey, the beach bars are high class but renting a beach chair and umbrella for the day isn’t outrageously expensive.
 This luxury beach is accessible for all.